-Pathology laboratory referral form.
+Pathology laboratory referrals

-- Registered PCDT pharmacists or nurses in own practices or in the pharmacy, are eligible to refer the patient for pathology laboratory testing. - The nurse needs to add her own nurse practice number as the referring provider for the pathology claim to pay.
+- Registered PCDT pharmacists or nurses in own practices or in the pharmacy, are eligible to refer the patient for pathology laboratory testing. - The nurse needs to add her own nurse practice number as the referring provider for the pathology claim to pay. - Use the Pathology laboratory request form